 - (U) - Aircraft experience

-[ICAO Doc 9157, Part 3, ¶3.3.3] The subgrade of the reported pavement belongs must be established and reported.
+The subgrade of the reported pavement belongs must be established and reported.
 Normally subgrade strength will have been evaluated in connection with original design of a pavement or later rehabilitation or strengthening.
 Where this information is not available the subgrade strength should be determined as part of pavement evaluation.
 Subgrade strength evaluation should be based on testing wherever possible.
-Where evaluation based on testing is not feasible a representative subgrade strength category must be selected based on soil characteristics, soil classification, local experience, or judgement.
+Where evaluation based on testing is not feasible a representative subgrade strength category must be selected based on soil characteristics, soil classification, local experience, or judgment.

 Many manuals still specify an older set of categories: High, Medium, Low, and Very Low.
 These have been replaced as shown.